Fosphatic/Mercator-Gallery/README.md

-Mercator's Gallery Extnesion for Pagekit - Based on Blueim Copyright (C) 2018 Helmut Kaufmann (software@mercator.li)
+Mercator's Gallery Extension for Pagekit - Based on Blueimp Gallery Copyright (C) 2018 Helmut Kaufmann (software@mercator.li)

 This program is free software: you can redistribute it and/or modify